Benson Ewing Obituary - Plano, TX | Legacy Pro

 Benson Lamar Ewing, 90, longtime resident of Speegleville, Texas, went home to his Heavenly Father on Sunday, October 4, 2020 in Plano, Texas.

-Graveside services are scheduled for 1 p.m., Friday, October 9, 2020 at Chapel Hill Memorial Park, 7671 S. Interstate 35, Robinson, Texas 76706.
-For more of Benson's life story and to share your memories, visit www.wacofhmp.com
+Graveside services will be at 1 p.m., Friday, October 9, at Chapel Hill Memorial Park, 7671 S. Interstate 35, Robinson, Texas 76706.
+The Reverend Terry Graham officiating.

+Lamar was born on August 11, 1930, to Charley and Bonnie Lee Ewing of Speegleville,Texas.
+On August 21, 1950, he married Willie Faye Thompson of Waco, Texas, and also joined the United States Air Force and served overseas in the Korean War.
+He had a honorable discharge in June of 1954 from Belleville, Michigan.
+In 1958, he moved his family to Dallas, Texas, where he worked as a salesman for Armstrong McCall later purchasing a franchise and spent the remaining years as owner with RDA until his retirement in 1990.
+He and Faye moved back to their hometown of Speegleville where he raised livestock and worked in his garden.
+Lamar was active in his church at First Woodway Baptist.
+Lamar was a man of great faith and loved by many.

+He was preceded in death by his wife, Willie Faye Ewing; brothers, Calvin Ewing, Richard Ewing; sisters, Betty Watkins and Sue White.

 To plant trees in memory, please visit our Sympathy Store